LOOSE-LIPS/loose-lips-2.0/src/routes/blog/maelstrom-heat-wave-ep/index.md

 banner:
   - imported/maelstrom-heat-wave-ep/image1021.jpeg
 description: >-
-  There&rsquo;s no two ways about it, the Mechatronica imprint has been steadily blowing up these last few years.
-Many electro fanatics religiously buy the Berlin labels&rsquo; records, and I would hazard a guess that around 99% of those who&rsquo;ve got into electro recently will have been drunkenly or over-enthusiastically told about the wonders that await [...]Read More...
+  There’s no two ways about it, the Mechatronica imprint has been steadily blowing up these last few years.
+Many electro fanatics religiously buy the Berlin labels’ records, and I would hazard a guess that around 99% of those who’ve got into electro recently will have been drunkenly or over-enthusiastically told about the wonders that await [...]Read More...
 published: true
 tags: review